finos/symphony-bdk-java/docs/configuration.md

 }
 ```

-### Field interpolation using java system properties or environment variables
+### Field interpolation using Java system properties or environment variables
-In both formats, you can use java system properties and system environment variables as field values.
+In both formats, you can use Java system properties and system environment variables as field values.
 For instance, `${user.home}` in any field will be
-replaced by the actual value of java system property `user.home`.
+replaced by the actual value of Java system property `user.home`.
 Likewise for `$HOME`, mapping the environment variable `HOME`.
 If a property is not defined, no interpolation will be done
 and string will be left as is.
-If the same key is defined both as a java system property and an environment variable, the java property value will take precedence.
+If the same key is defined both as a Java system property and an environment variable, the Java property value will take precedence.
 A default value can be provided after `:-`, for instance `${property.name:-defaultValue}`.
 Therefore, the following is a valid configuration file: